“collection” means gathering, acquiring, noting or obtaining by any other means.

 - the identity of the person requesting access cannot be confirmed;

 - the personal information is not readily retrievable and the burden or cost of providing it would be either prohibitive or unduly disproportionate to the nature or value of the information;

 - the requested personal information does not exist, is not held, or cannot be found;

 - disclosure of the personal information would compromise the confidentiality or commercial proprietary interests of another person or threaten the safety of another person;

 - non-disclosure of the personal information is required by law; and

 - the information is subject to solicitor-client or litigation privilege.

 Requests to Correct or Delete Personal Information: An individual may request that the Institute correct or delete personal information about themselves that is in the Institute’s possession.
 Where an individual successfully demonstrates the inaccuracy or incompleteness of personal information, the Institute shall amend the information as required.
-Where appropriate, the amended information will be transmitted to the Institute’s authorized third party service providers having access to the information in question.
 The Institute will make reasonable business efforts to comply with a request to delete an individual’s personal information as long as technological restraints or legal constraints do not limit its ability to fulfill the deletion request.
 Where a request for access, alteration, or deletion of personal information is declined, the Institute will provide the individual making the request with the reasons for declining the request.

 11. Contact for Questions or Complaints